Leveraging Expert Consistency to Improve Algorithmic Decision Support: Child maltreatment hotline

 \subsection{Impact of parameters on amalgamation}

 All the presented models on the child maltreatment dataset used parameters $\delta = 0.05$, $\gamma_1 = 4$, $\gamma_2 = 0.8$ and $\gamma_3 = 0.002$.
 In this section, we provide a sensitivity analysis to these parameters by exploring the impact on the percentage of points amalgamated and on the performance.
-Figure~\ref{fig:child_hyper} shows the impact on the number of amalgamated points when independently varying each of the parameters, assuming all other parameters fixed.
-This shows that the proposed choice of parameters is conservative.
+Figure~\ref{fig:child_hyper} shows the impact on the number of amalgamated points when independently varying each of the parameters, assuming all other parameters remain fixed.
+These results show that the proposed choice of parameters is conservative.
 In particular, in our experiments $\gamma_2 = 0.8$, which enforces that at least $80\%$ of the influence is aligned with the dominant direction.
 Relaxing this parameter could significantly impact the number of amalgamated points.

 Naturally, correlations between the metrics constrained by different parameters means that varying one parameter while maintaining others at conservative levels may not have a significant effect.
 In particular, the construction of the set $\mathcal{A}$ relies on the intersection of the two metrics controlled by $\gamma_1$ and $\gamma_2$.
 When $\gamma_2$ is set to a conservative threshold, this gives the impression that $\gamma_1$ does not impact the amalgamated set.
-Figures \ref{fig:inde_gamma1} and \ref{fig:inde_gamma2} show the individual impact of $\gamma_1$ and $\gamma_2$ when the other parameter does not constraint the set of amalgamated points, i.e. when $gamma_2=0$ and $gamma_1=0$, respectively.
+Figures \ref{fig:inde_gamma1} and \ref{fig:inde_gamma2} show the individual impact of $\gamma_1$ and $\gamma_2$ when the other parameter does not constraint the set of amalgamated points, i.e. when $\gamma_2=0$ and $\gamma_1=0$, respectively.
 This shows that, while both metrics may constrain the set $\mathcal{A}$, in our experiments the amalgamation set is more influenced by $\gamma_2$.
 This can be explained by the fact that there do not seem to be points for which the influence is dominated by less than four experts.